 - You will need to start by confirming that the other driver owed you a duty of care, meaning that they should have taken caution to avoid car accidents.

 - After this, you have to establish that the duty of care was breached by the driver whom you assert is responsible for the crash, which means that they didn’t use the proper caution to prevent a car accident.

 - The last thing that you must establish is that the collision and the associated injuries were specifically brought on by that violation of duty from the liable motorist.

-Discuss Your South Carolina Rear-End Accident With the Michael Jeffcoat Firm Lawyers
+Discuss Your South Carolina Rear-End Accident With The Jeffcoat Firm Lawyers

 The representation of a skilled South Carolina rear-end accident law firm can prove very useful concerning establishing your claim and receiving a reasonable settlement.
 Call today to schedule your free appointment with The Jeffcoat Firm.
 Allow us to focus on investigating your South Carolina rear-end accident, establishing liability, and establishing damages, while you focus on recovering from the damages.